Benzogang-Tape/Programming-basics-Labs/README.md

-# Programming-basics-Labs
+# Programming basics Labs

-Laboratory works on subject "Programming Basics"
+Laboratory works on the discipline "Programming Basics" of the Department of IU5 of the Faculty of IU of BMSTU